+- 1. I will have the utmost respect for my leader(s), understanding that they are volunteering their time for the sake of my education.
+This includes but not limited to:

 - a.
-I will have the utmost respect for my leader(s), understanding that they are volunteering their time for the sake of my education.
-This includes but not limited to: - i.
-No talking when Leader is talking - ii.
-Not following the directions of Leaders - iii.
-No yelling - iv.
-No inappropriate behavior - v.
-No talking back - vi.
-No swearing - vii.
-No misuse of equipment - viii.
-No damage to the property of the Gym or any visiting location - b.
-I will respect my fellow scouts/athletes.
-This includes but not limited to: - i.
-No eating or drinking at meetings - ii.
-No interrupting a fellow scout/athlete when he/she is talking - iii.
-No interfering with the education of any other scout/athlete - iv.
-No bullying, name calling, belittling or negative talk - c.
-I will respect my uniform, scouting principles, and my organization.
-This includes but is not limited to: - i.
-Respect the scouting / national flags and not let them touch the ground. - ii.
-Uniform should be clean and ironed - iii.
-Scouts Poghgabs and hats cannot touch the ground - iv.
-Follow and participate in the scouting/athletic lessons with interest - v.
-No swearing - vi.
-No smoking, drugs or alcohol - vii.
-No provision of drugs, alcohol or tobacco to underage youth
+No talking when Leader is talking

+- b.
+Not following the directions of Leaders

+- c.
+No yelling

+- d.
+No inappropriate behavior

+- e.
+No talking back

+- f.
+No swearing

+- g.
+No misuse of equipment

+- h.
+No damage to the property of the Gym or any visiting location

+- 2. I will respect my fellow scouts/athletes.
+This includes but not limited to:

+- a.
+No eating or drinking at meetings

+- b.
+No interrupting a fellow scout/athlete when he/she is talking

+- c.
+No interfering with the education of any other scout/athlete

+- d.
+No bullying, name calling, belittling or negative talk

+- 3. I will respect my uniform, scouting principles, and my organization.

+This includes but is not limited to:

+- a.
+Respect the scouting / national flags and not let them touch the ground. - b.
+Uniform should be clean and ironed - c.
+Scouts Poghgabs and hats cannot touch the ground - d.
+Follow and participate in the scouting/athletic lessons with interest - e.
+No swearing - f.
+No smoking, drugs or alcohol - g.
+No provision of drugs, alcohol or tobacco to underage youth b) Punctuality: